agan-k/FormVsContent/blog_posts/react-introduction-pt2-conditional-rendering.md

 ```
 Alternatively you can open the folder (react-conditional-rendering) from your editor.

 Looking inside the React starter project for the first time can be somewhat overwhelming and for me personally it was even intimidating.
 Lets get rid of most of the things so we can focus on the basic inner workings of the React application.
 We will mostly work with the */public* and */src* folders.
 Go ahead and delete everything inside of these two folders.
-We will recreate the necesery files from scratch so we can have a better understanding of how all the moving parts fit together.
-You can leave */node_modules* folder untouched and go ahead and delete everything in the root folder, except for the *package.json* file.
+We will recreate the necessary files from scratch so we can have a better understanding of how all the moving parts fit together.
+You can leave */node_modules* folder untouched and go ahead and delete everything in the root folder, except for the *`package.json`* file.
 Your editors explorer should look something like this:
 <img class='markdown-img' src='/assets/content/posts/react_article/react-starter.png' />